-If a faculty member is unsure as to which path of appeal to take, the faculty member may call for a meeting with the Associate Dean of the Faculty (faculty affairs) and the chairs of both CAFR and FAB to make that determination.
+If a faculty member is unsure as to which path of appeal to take, the faculty member may call for a meeting with the designated Associate Dean of the Faculty (faculty affairs) and the chairs of both CAFR and FAB to make that determination.

 The sanction(s) will not be applied until the appeal process is completed.
-If a sanction involves suspension and if the Dean of the Faculty/Vice President for Academic Affairs in consultation with the Associate Dean of the Faculty (faculty affairs) and others, finds good cause that the faculty member’s continued presence on campus constitutes a threat to the safety of the faculty member or to others, or substantially and unreasonably impairs the ability of other community members to carry out their responsibilities, the faculty member may be suspended immediately.
+If a sanction involves suspension and if the Dean of the Faculty/Vice President for Academic Affairs in consultation with the designated Associate Dean of the Faculty (faculty affairs) and others, finds good cause that the faculty member’s continued presence on campus constitutes a threat to the safety of the faculty member or to others, or substantially and unreasonably impairs the ability of other community members to carry out their responsibilities, the faculty member may be suspended immediately.
 Unless legal considerations prohibit, pay and benefits will continue until the matter is resolved.

 E. Procedures of the FAB and the Grievance Panel (GP) in Cases Involving Sanctions Other than Dismissal

 If the faculty member appeals a sanction on the grounds that it is based on insufficient evidence or is too severe, the faculty member will appeal in writing to the chair of the FAB (for description of the FAB, see Part Two, Article II, F(2)(m).
-The FAB will be convened by the FAB chair, and the three members of the GP will be selected from the FAB as follows: all three must be tenured members of the Faculty; the Associate Dean of the Faculty (faculty affairs) will select one panelist; the faculty member will select one panelist; and the FAB will select the third panelist.
+The FAB will be convened by the FAB chair, and the three members of the GP will be selected from the FAB as follows: all three must be tenured members of the Faculty; the designated Associate Dean of the Faculty (faculty affairs) will select one panelist; the faculty member will select one panelist; and the FAB will select the third panelist.
 A panelist may not come from the same department or program as the faculty member (where “program” is understood as a unit whose members regularly engage with one another); any panelist with a conflict of interest may not serve.
-In addition, the faculty member and the Associate Dean of the Faculty (faculty affairs) may each make one request that the FAB chair select a replacement.
+In addition, the faculty member and the designated Associate Dean of the Faculty (faculty affairs) may each make one request that the FAB chair select a replacement.
 The GP will select a chair from among its membership.

-The Associate Dean of the Faculty (faculty affairs) will provide the GP with the statement of charges, any other information gathered during the preliminary inquiry, and a rationale for the sanction(s) imposed.
+The designated Associate Dean of the Faculty (faculty affairs) will provide the GP with the statement of charges, any other information gathered during the preliminary inquiry, and a rationale for the sanction(s) imposed.
 The faculty member will meet with the GP and may propose that the GP meet with others who will speak on the faculty member’s behalf.
 The GP may also seek interviews with any persons who may have information relevant to the charges.
 All individuals appearing before the GP may have a representative (not an attorney) present at any meetings.

-After completing its investigation and conducting its deliberations, the GP will report its recommendation, with reasons for that recommendation, in writing to the Dean of the Faculty/Vice President for Academic Affairs, with copies to the Associate Dean of the Faculty (faculty affairs) and the faculty member.
-This recommendation must be delivered within 20 work days of receipt of the case from the Associate Dean of the Faculty (faculty affairs).
-The Dean of the Faculty/Vice President for Academic Affairs will then report in writing within 10 work days the recommendation to the President, with copies to the Associate Dean of the Faculty (faculty affairs), the GP, and the faculty member.
+After completing its investigation and conducting its deliberations, the GP will report its recommendation, with reasons for that recommendation, in writing to the Dean of the Faculty/Vice President for Academic Affairs, with copies to the designated Associate Dean of the Faculty (faculty affairs) and the faculty member.
+This recommendation must be delivered within 20 work days of receipt of the case from the designated Associate Dean of the Faculty (faculty affairs).
+The Dean of the Faculty/Vice President for Academic Affairs will then report in writing within 10 work days the recommendation to the President, with copies to the designated Associate Dean of the Faculty (faculty affairs), the GP, and the faculty member.
 The President will make the final decision regarding the sanction(s) within 10 work days.

 F. Dismissal of a Faculty Member